Heroic Fantasy and Ethnic Identity

 Elric, Michael Moorcock’s famous character, is in many ways the anti-Conan.
 A frail albino interested in magic and inheritor to the ancient civilization of Melnibone, Elric also has sophisticated tastes and a sensitive conscience.
-After the treachery of his cousin, YYrkoon, Elric is forced into a life of wandering adventure and becomes bound to the sentient, murderous sword, Stormbringer.
+After the treachery of his cousin, Yyrkoon, Elric is forced into a life of wandering adventure and becomes bound to the sentient, murderous sword, Stormbringer.
 Elric never escapes his people’s reputation for cruelty, decadence, and sorcery despite his will to be otherwise.
-He is further undermined by Stormbringer’s bloodlusts.
+He is further undermined by Stormbringer’s bloodlust.
 As such, Elric rarely finds acceptance and shares with Conan this role of the outcast hero who.
 Because of his ethnic lineage he can never really enter into the societies he defends from chaos.

 The Dark Elf

 R. A. Salvatore’s famous drow elf, Drizzt, finds himself in the same position.
 A gifted warrior who rejects his historically evil people, Drizzt cannot overcome the enormous social pressure to live among surface-dwellers.
 Because of his physical appearance he must live on the fringes of civilization or use magic to disguise himself.
 This tragedy is heightened because even more so than Conan or Elric, Drizzt is a deeply moral and compassionate individual who must suffer reactionary prejudice from the very people who cannot survive without his martial prowess keeping them safe.